In response to the challenges newly licensed RNs are currently experiencing in securing jobs, the Transition to Practice Program was developed.

 to develop the New Nurse Transition program.

-It is hoped that through such programs, Apply for Spring 2015 between October 15th – November 26th, 2014.new RNs can begin working as professional nurses with a mentor / preceptor in the community setting.
+The Transition Program provides an experience for new RNs to begin working as professional nurses with a mentor / preceptor in the community setting.
 The goals are to retain our new nurses while developing their role as a professional nurse.
 USF offers the only program comprised entirely of community settings.

 The program will promote professional role development of the newly graduated nurse to work as an advance beginner RN in Ambulatory care settings.